everx-labs/ever-sdk/README.md

 The best way to build client libraries is to use build scripts from this repo.

 **Note**: The scripts are written in JavaScript so you have to install Node.js (v.10 or newer) to run them.
+Also make sure you have the latest version of Rust installed.

 To build a binary for a specific target (or binding), navigate to the relevant folder and run `node build.js`.